budnix/arduino-for-scale-models/ford-mustang-lights/README.md

-# Arduino Scripts for Ford Mustang lights
+# Arduino Scripts for Ford Mustang

 The scripts allows:
  * Turn on/off front and rear days lights.